mkipnis/matching_engine/README.md

 pip install -r requirements.txt
 ```

-To run from the docker
+To run from the docker:
 ```
 docker compose up -d --build
 ```